Limit Theorems for Fr\'echet Mean Sets: Topological Preliminaries

 \begin{remark} We are considering $1 \le p < \infty$, but there is a natural extension of this theory to the case of $p=\infty$.
 Define $\mathcal{P}_{\infty}(X)$ to be the set of all Borel probability measures on $X$ with bounded support, and define, for $\mu\in \mathcal{P}_{\infty}(X)$ and $x\in X$,

 Here, for a measurable space $(S,\mathcal{S},\nu)$ and a measurable function $h:S\to \R$, we write $\esssup\{h,\nu\}$ for the infimum over all $c\in\R$ such that $\nu(\{y\in X: h(y) > c \}) = 0$.
-It is easy to show that the joint Fr\'echet mean $F_{\infty}$ shares most of the properties of this section with the functions $F_p$ for $1 \le p < \infty$; the proofs are similar with only minor modifications.
+Then, $F_{\infty}$, which is sometimes called the \textit{circumcenter}, can be easily to shown to share most of the properties with $F_p$ for $1 \le p < \infty$; the proofs are similar with only minor modifications.
 Therefore, most of the main theorems of Section~\ref{sec:results} also hold for $p=\infty$.
 However, for the sake of brevity, we will not treat the $p=\infty$ case in the remainder of this paper and return to our assumption that $1 \le p < \infty$. \end{remark}

+It is likely that the conclusion of Proposition~\ref{prop:joint-Frechet-Hausdorff-cts} holds under the following slightly weaker hypotheses: Instead of requiring that the space $(X,d)$ has the Heine-Borel property, one can require that the space

+has the Heine-Borel property for some $\beta\in A$, in the metric inherited from $(X,d)$, Indeed, such is the hypothesis of similar results in \cite[Theorem~A.4]{Huckemann} and \cite[Theorem~3.5]{Schoetz2}.
+However, it appears difficult to verify this property without the a priori assumption $(X,d)$ itself has the Heine-Borel property; as remarked in \cite{Schoetz2}, this ``may be of similar difficulty as showing convergence of Fr\'{e}chet means directly''.
+Thus, we focus on the case that $(X,d)$ has the Heine-Borel property.

+To close this section, we detail the connection between Fr\'echet $p$-means and optimal transport.
+Let $W_p$ denote the $p$-Wasserstein metric on $\mathcal{P}_p(X)$; that is